lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

   </tr>
 </table>

-Note that the model comes pre-compiled for FP16 and FP32.
-So you will need to make sure you choose the correct precision for the device you want to run it on.
+Note that the model is already compiled for both FP16 and FP32.
+You will need to make sure you choose the correct precision for the device you want to run it on.

 ## How Do I Specify Which Device the Model Will Run On?